cockroachdb/vendored/github.com/coreos/etcd/etcdctl/README.md

 The snapshot restore options closely resemble to those used in the `etcd` command for defining a cluster.

 - data-dir -- Path to the data directory.
 Uses \<name\>.etcd if none given.

+- wal-dir -- Path to the WAL directory.
+Uses data directory if none given.

 - initial-cluster -- The initial cluster configuration for the restored etcd cluster.